-We have reviewed the draft report entitled "Draft Audit Report - Postal Service Emergency Preparedness Plans for the Western Area, Report Number SA-AR-08-DRAFT."
+We have reviewed the draft report entitled "Draft Audit Report - Postal Service Emergency Preparedness Plans for the New York Metro Area, Report Number SA-AR-08-DRAFT."
 Thank you for the opportunity to comment.
-We agree with one of the conclusions reached in the report and partially agree with the second recommendation as specifically noted in this response.
+We are in agreement with several of the conclusions reached in the report, concur with three of the five recommendations and partially agree with the remaining two recommendations as specifically noted in this response.

-In fact, we have already taken steps to implement the recommendations.
+In fact, we have already taken steps to implement many of the recommendations.
 We appreciate that the report acknowledges the important role of the Chief Postal Inspector which strengthens the organization's infrastructure towards building resiliency.
 This role includes coordinating emergency planning with civil preparedness programs and providing training and guidance to responsible emergency preparedness personnel.

-We agree the recommendations in the report will serve to enhance and improve emergency preparedness plans.
+We agree that many of the recommendations in the report will serve to enhance and improve emergency preparedness plans.
 We do not believe the draft report adequately reflects the tireless efforts of many U.S. Postal Service (USPS) employees as well as the difficult challenges faced by the USPS to amend its priorities and philosophy related to homeland security since September 11, 2001.